bochora3000/payrails-cse-product/README.md

 ## Prerequisites

-Payrails endpoints are being mocked locally for testing purposes.
 To test the solution, you'll need:

-Mockcoon running locally.
-In order to achieve it follow instructions here -> https://github.com/bochora3000/payrails-product-assessment?tab=readme-ov-file#mockoon
+- **Mockcoon** running locally.
+Refer to the [instructions here](https://github.com/bochora3000/payrails-product-assessment?tab=readme-ov-file#mockoon) to set it up.

 ## Installation